Back to Blog

 1. Make the Habit So Easy You Can't Say No

-Don't promise yourself you'll track every single bite.
-Just log one meal a day.
+Don't promise to track every bite.
+Log one meal a day.
 Keep it so simple that skipping it feels silly.
-Consistency beats perfection every time.
+Consistency beats perfection.

-Set a rule for yourself: "After I sit down for lunch, I'll log my food."
+Set a rule: "After I sit down for lunch, I log my food."
 Attaching a new habit to an existing one is one of the most reliable ways to make it stick.
-A little reminder helps too.
+A reminder at that moment helps.
+If you don't know your numbers yet, use our TDEE & macro calculator so you have a target without guessing.

 3. Celebrate the Small Stuff

 Your brain loves a reward.
-When you log a meal, pause for a second and acknowledge it.
+When you log a meal, pause and acknowledge it.
 Even a quick "nice job" in your head works.
-These tiny wins add up, and they're what keep the habit alive.
+These tiny wins keep the habit alive.

-The people who actually lose weight (and keep it off) aren't superhuman.
-They just set things up so they don't need to be.
+The people who lose weight and keep it off aren't superhuman.
+They set things up so they don't need to be.
 Track your food.
 Make it easy.
 Let the habit do the heavy lifting.

 Want to track your meals with AI?
 Try cAilories on the App Store.